lllDavid/marketplace/README.md

 **Build and Start the Application Using Docker Compose:**

-Run the following command to build and start the application (including the database):
+Run the following command to build and start the application:
 ```bash
 docker-compose up
 ```

-If you get an error like Unknown database, try running:
+If you get any errors try running:

 ```bash
 docker-compose --build